appcircleio/appcircle-flutter-analyze-component/README.md

 # Appcircle Flutter Analyze

-This component allows you to run `flutter analyze` command in your Flutter project.
+This component runs the `flutter analyze` command in your Flutter project.
+Please note that it requires a preceding Flutter Install step to run.

 Required Input Variables